 Sue Exley forms the band in 1974 in England.
 In the beginning the band has to cope with some line up changes.
 That's the way the story goes with starting bands.
 But finally she gets a more stable line up together, containing herself on guitar and vocals, Jill Warnes on bass and vocals, Sallie Dowle on rhythm guitar and Jan(et) Frazer on drums.
 Jill switched from guitar to bass to get Sallie in the band.
 The girls desperately wanted to become a real band and play live on stage.
 They actually started out as a cabaret group!!
 Compiling their shows with songs that were high in the charts at that very moment.
 The band played many gigs on the European continent, in countries such as Germany, Belgium, Spain and The Netherlands.
 They also played a lot at military bases around these areas.
 The music of these four ladies cannot be categorised as strictly heavy metal or something, although the band plays hard and looks heavy.
 They sounded more like a combination of hard rock and new wave, which worked out fine in those days.
 All of them started to play music when they were still very young of age.
 Jill started to play classical guitar when she was twelve.
 Later on, she switched to the electric guitar.
 Jan started at age eleven and had her first stage experience when she was thirteen.
 Sallie and Sue started as folk musicians.
 Another reason why these ladies came to Holland in the first place was because in England they only judged them on their looks.
 And not on their musical capacities.
 Only some curious fans checked out their gigs.
 And people tend to judge all the female bands by only seeing one single band.
 This is not wise of course.
 But most of the reactions were positive, Sallie recalls.
 In Holland however, they had no competition or whatsoever, which was different than in England.
 But Sue recalls that it was extremely difficult to hold together an all-female line up.
 Which she did manage for a long time.
 Financial problems or damaged instruments were never a reason to quit with the band.
 An attitude which you'll hardly find back nowadays.
 What else can we say about these four wicked girls?
 From the cover of one of their first singles we can say that they were dressed in black leather suits in their early days.
 And that they marked their faces with the sign of femininity (This is the circle with a cross turned upside down) or with a coloured flash sign.
 Just have a close look at one of the pictures printed in this article.
 Later on, they still dress themselves in leather, but they got rid of the skin marks.
 Well, let's get back to their music and their live gigs, because that's in fact what this whole story is all about.

 We recently found out that WICKED LADY has released three singles.
-The first single is called "Underneath The Neon Tonight" b/w "Manolito" and it came out on Negram Records in '78.
+The first single is called "Underneath The Neon Tonight" b/w "Manolito" and it came out on Negram Records in 1978.
 The second single "Girls Love Girls" c/w "Daddy Little Rich Girl" came out in 1979 on the Papagayo label.
-"Girls Love Girls" is a new wave song which contains some heavy guitar work.
+"Girls Love Girls" is a new wave song, which contains some heavy guitar work.
 It's a very catchy track and might have been suitable for radio airplay back in those days.
-The flip side is a short, ordinary uptempo rock/new wave tune.
+The flip side is a short, ordinary up tempo rock / new wave tune.
 Their third single is called "Plastic Queen".
 This is the most well-known single from the band.
 It was released in 1981 on the Pure Gold label.
 The song is fast, but sounds more new wave than hard rock.
 The song even contains a saxophone solo (!!!).
-The B-side is called "Play The Game" and this song can be categorised as hard rock.
+The B-side is called "Play The Game" and this song could be categorised as hard rock.
 Together, these four songs are good for about twelve minutes of music.
 Most of the songs sound like new wave to me.

 After eighteen years, people are able to read about these four wild women, who attacked the Dutch stages with their rock music.
-If one of the ladies will happen to pop up in the music business one day, I guess you will know where to read about it for the first time.
+If one of the ladies will happen to pop up in the music scene one day, I guess you will know where to read about it first.
 Simply because we like to support these hard rocking WICKED LADIES!!

 written by: Toine van Poorten/copyright Metal Maidens 1999)